BillZito/lane-detection/README.md

 **draw_lane.py** contains the code for deteching l/r lane pixels.

-**get_lr():** takes the warped and thresholded image and extracts the locations of the pixels in it.
+**lr_curvature():** takes the warped and thresholded image and extracts the locations of the pixels in it.
 Given a range for the left and right lanes, the peak values across rows are found, corresponding to where there is likely a lane.

 A range around this value is then extracted as being likely to correspond to the lane.

-**get_points():** is a helper function to get the x and y coordinates of each pixel
+It takes the x and y coordinates of the pixels, fits a second order polynomial to them, and plots them.

-**calc_curve():** takes the x and y coordinates of the pixels, fits a second order polynomial to them, and plots them.
-Then converts from pixel space to meter space and calculates the left and right curve radius.
+Finally, it converts from pixel space to meter space and calculates the left and right curve radius.

 **class Lane():** keeps track of the left and right values, curvatures, and text for the image.
 Several checks are applied on the data before accepting it is a new lane: the curves most be similar in magnitude, and the right lane must have enough pixels in the right region of the screen.
 Otherwise, the previous lane values are used.